 Michaela Mross specializes in Japanese Buddhism, with a particular emphasis on Sōtō Zen, Buddhist rituals, sacred music, as well as manuscript and print culture in premodern Japan.
 She has written numerous articles on kōshiki 講式 (Buddhist ceremonials) and co-edited a special issue of the Japanese Journal of Religious Studies on kōshiki.
-Based on six-years of full-time research in Japan, she is currently finishing a book on the development of kōshiki in the Sōtō school.
-She is further working on a monograph on eisanka 詠讃歌 (Buddhist hymns) and lay Buddhist choirs in contemporary Zen Buddhism.
+Her first book, Memory, Music, Manuscripts: The Ritual Dynamics of Kōshiki in Japanese Sōtō Zen, was published in 2022 in the Kuroda Series of University of Hawai’i Press.
+She is currently working on a monograph on eisanka 詠讃歌 (Buddhist hymns) and lay Buddhist choirs in contemporary Zen Buddhism.
 This project will showcase how music played a vital role in the modernization of Japanese Sōtō Zen Buddhism in the last seventy years.